jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

 {{< s v="1" >}} After the inquiry on the nature of virtue, the next important question in Moral Philosophy is about the principle of approbation.

 The principle of approbation is the power of the mind which renders certain characters agreeable or disagreeable to us.
-It makes us=
+It makes us:
 - prefer one tenour of conduct to another,
 - denominate the one right and the other wrong,
 - consider the one kind of conduct as the object of approbation, honour, and reward, and